valandi/EyesUtilities/README.md

     + `-s [sourceBranch]` - Source branch name  default: 'default' branch
     + `-an [appName]` - Filter baselines by application name
     + `-dv` - Disable SSL certificate check and ignore possible errors.
 Note that using this flag is unsecured and dangerous.

+### Delete baselines
+Delete baselines by id.
+Only the baseline with the specified id will be deleted.

++ Required parameters:
+    + `-k [apiKey]` - The apiKey must have Read and Write permissions
+    + `-bld [baselineId]` - Delete the baseline with the corresponding id
++ Optional parameters:
+    + `-as [url]` - Applitools alternative server, default: eyes.applitools.com

 ## Resources
 + [Applitools website](https://applitools.com)
 + [Web-Tester](https://github.com/yanirta/WebTester)